Code-Institute-Submissions/miloszmisiek-ci-p3-personal.budget/README.md

 # User Experience
 ## User Stories
--	As a user, I want to handle automate my budget calculations.
+-	As a user, I want to automate my budget calculations.
 -	As a user, I want to have access to my data.
 -	As a user, I want to edit my data if needed.
 -	As a user, I want to run my program without crashing.